code-423n4/2023-09-centrifuge/README.md

 The other challenge with supporting multiple currencies is that the decimals between the tranche token (which is based on the native pool currency decimals) and the investment currency (or asset) can differ.
 Therefore, all price calculations and conversions between shares and assets (or tranche tokens and currencies) need to account for these differences.
 This is accomplished by normalizing all balances and prices to 18 decimal fixed point integers, doing the calculations using these normalized values, and then unnormalizing back to the intended decimals.
 Currencies with more than 18 decimals are not supported and blocked in the contracts.

 ### Access setup
 The `Root` contract is a `ward` on all other contracts.
-The `PauseAdmin` can instanteneously pause the protocol.
+The `PauseAdmin` can instantaneously pause the protocol.
 The `DelayedAdmin` can make itself `ward` on any contract through `Root.relyContract`, but this needs to go through the timelock specified in `Root.delay`.
 The `Root.delay` will initially be set to 48 hours.

 By default, all actions in Liquidity Pools should occur through messages coming in from a router, that was transported from Centrifuge Chain.
 This includes any upgrades, which can be triggered through a `ScheduleUpgrade` message.
 This also calls `Root.relyContract`, and also is protected by the timelock.